fransie/spotistats/README.md

 echo "# client id\n<YOUR_CLIENT_ID>\n# client secret\n<YOUR_CLIENT_SECRET>" > credentials
 ```

 You need a Spotify App to use this tool.
-Go to https://developer.spotify.com/dashboard/applications, create an app there
+Go to https://developer.spotify.com/dashboard/applications and create an app there.
-and insert the obtained client id and secret of your app into the credentials file:
+Insert the obtained client id and secret of your app into the `credentials` file:

 ```
 # client id